lucy3/context_semantic_axes/README.md

 ### Vocabulary

-- `data_sampler.py`: sampling examples for NER evaluation
+- `data_sampler.py`: reservoir sampling examples for NER evaluation, for context-level manosphere analyses
 - `evaluate_ner.py`: evaluate based on human-annotated data
 - Some scripts from booknlp multilingual for running NER model on entire dataset
 - `find_people.py`: to read in NER output, inspect glossary words, and create spreadsheet for manual annotation